dascritch/cpu-audio/INSTALL.md

 --------------------------------------

 Copy [`dist/cpu-audio.html`](dist/cpu-audio.html) file on your website.
 Get [webcomponentsjs polyfill](https://github.com/webcomponents/webcomponentsjs) and call it on your website.
-You may have to change CSP settings on your website to let it working seamlessly.
 Note that Firefox will only need `webcomponents-hi.js`.

 Put in the head of your html page